-Serious injury or death resulting from a failure of one of our drug candidates during current or future clinical trials could result in the FDA delaying our clinical trials or denying or delaying clearance or approval of a product.
+Serious injury or death resulting from a failure of one of our drug candidates during current or future clinical trials could result in the FDA halting or delaying our clinical trials or denying or delaying clearance or approval of a product.
 Even though an adverse event may not be the result of the failure of our drug candidate, FDA or an IRB could delay or halt a clinical trial for an indefinite period of time while an adverse event is reviewed, and likely would do so in the event of multiple such events.
 Any delay or termination of our current or future clinical trials as a result of the risks summarized above, including delays in obtaining or maintaining required approvals from IRBs, delays in patient enrollment, the failure of patients to continue to participate in a clinical trial, and delays or termination of clinical trials as a result of protocol modifications or adverse events during the trials, may cause an increase in costs and delays in the submission of any NDAs to the FDA, delay the approval and commercialization of our products or result in the failure of the clinical trial, which could adversely affect our business, operating results and prospects.
 Lengthy delays in the completion of clinical trials of our products would adversely affect our business and prospects and could cause us to cease operations.

-On November 29, 2006, the FDA required a boxed warning to be added to the Prescribing Information for racemic methadone, a parent compound to our esmethadone related to cardiac death.
-Although the decision was based on case reports and not on a controlled clinical trial, as part of the development of esmethadone we are and have actively assessed the cardiac safety profile of esmethadone in our Phase 3 clinical trials.
+On November 29, 2006, the FDA required a boxed warning to be added to the Prescribing Information related to cardiac death for racemic methadone, a parent compound to our esmethadone.
+Although the decision was based on case reports and not on a controlled clinical trial, as part of the development of esmethadone, we currently assess (and have actively assessed) the cardiac safety profile of esmethadone in our Phase 3 clinical trials.
 There is no assurance that the results of our clinical studies will demonstrate an absence of cardiac adverse events with esmethadone.
 An adverse safety outcome could result in a similar bolded warning on the label of esmethadone or in a decision not to approve esmethadone, either one of which could have serious consequences for our continued operation.

-Esmethadone may require Risk Evaluation and Mitigation Strategies (REMS).
+If approved, esmethadone and any psilocybin-containing drug product we successfully develop may require Risk Evaluation and Mitigation Strategies (REMS).

-Esmethadone, may require REMS.
+Esmethadone and any psilocybin-containing drug product we successfully develop, may require REMS.
 The REMS may include requirements for special labeling or medication guides for patients, special communication plans to health care professionals and restrictions on distribution and use.
 We cannot predict the specific REMS to be required as part of the FDA's approval of any of our products.
 Depending on the extent of the REMS requirements, our costs to commercialize our products may increase significantly.
 Furthermore, controlled substances risks that are not adequately addressed through proposed REMS for our product candidates may also prevent or delay their approval for commercialization.